SanketPatil2001/Expressify/README.md

 # Expressify
-Two Way American Sign Language Translator
+Two Way American Sign Language Translator for dumb and deaf people.

 # TEST 1
 Firstly, all the output were displayed on the console